Elizabeth Colman, Senior Paul H. Tobias Attorney Fellow &

 (415) 296-7629 x142 | email@example.com

-Nareeya Nalivka is The Institute’s Finance Associate and the Membership and Finance Associate for the National Employment Lawyers Association.
+Nareeya Nalivka is The Institute’s Finance Associate and the Director of Finance & Human Resources for the National Employment Lawyers Association.
 A native of Bangkok, Thailand, she worked at the Education for Development Foundation, providing scholarships to underprivileged children in rural parts of Thailand prior to joining The Institute and NELA in 2008.
 In her free time, she volunteers with the House Rabbit Society as weekend supervisor, educator, and foster guardian.
 Ms. Nalivka holds a B.A. in Political Science from Thammasat University, and an MBA in Sustainable Enterprise from Dominican University of California.

 Maria Rapier, Administrative Assistant